Evaluating Interactive 2D Visualization as a Sample Selection Strategy for Biomedical Time-Series Data Annotation: Experimental setup

 We summarized the overall risk level of each sampling method by computing a combined failure risk score for every condition.
 This score aggregates the method-specific ranks (1, 2, or 3) assigned for model performance failure, rare class coverage failure, and label distribution instability.
 For a sampling method $m$ in condition $c$, the combined score is defined as

-where $\mathcal{M}(c)$ contains all applicable metrics for the given condition, and $R_k(m, c)$ is the rank assigned to method $m$ under metric $k$.
+where $\mathcal{M}(c)$ contains all applicable failure risk metrics (i.e. model performance failure, rare class coverage failure, and label distribution instability) for the given condition, and $R_k(m, c)$ is the rank assigned to method $m$ under metric $k$.
 Lower values of $S(m, c)$ correspond to lower overall failure risk.
 Ranks were assigned using a dense ranking scheme, where methods with tied performance receive the same rank, and the next rank increases by one.
 Since we did not include fine-tuning models with the labels of annotator pairs (i.e. two annotators) in the present classification experiments, the model performance failure assessment is likewise omitted in the two-annotator cases.